javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 1. When the script starts, the Lexical Environment is pre-populated with all declared variables.
     - Initially, they are in the "Uninitialized" state.
 That's a special internal state, it means that the engine knows about the variable, but it cannot be referenced until it has been declared with `let`.
 It's almost the same as if the variable didn't exist.
 2. Then `let phrase` definition appears.
 There's no assignment yet, so its value is `undefined`.
-We can use the variable since this moment.
+We can use the variable from this point forward.
 3. `phrase` is assigned a value.
 4. `phrase` changes the value.